 Although a brute force attack can be damaging for a number of reasons, the threats to your online business are many and varied.
 And, as mentioned above, it often comes down to bots.

 Bad bots drive the majority of malicious and damaging activity on the internet.
-So taking care of network security and preventing bots of any sort from gaining access to your website means you can be protected from:
+So taking care of network security and preventing bots of any sort from gaining access to your website means you can be protected from the following:

 - Data breaches and the ensuing damage to your reputation